Four Fascinating Facts About the Fourth

 Happy birthday, America!
 The Fourth of July is our annual red-white-and-blue barbecue-and-fireworks bonanza celebrating freedom and apple pie and all that jazz.
+In addition to all that, celebrate this Fourth on the patriotic new Best of the U.S. Virtual Tour of America Scavenger Hunt, an online scavenger hunt from sea to shining sea.

 Declaration Day: The Holiday Itself